Fiserv/universal-commerce/recipes/fraud_detect.md

 -->
 <!-- type: row-end -->

-## How to integrate Fraud Mitigation in uCom?
+## How to Integrate Fraud Mitigation in uCom?

 <details>
 <summary> Customer Registration </summary>

 The customer registration service within the Fraud Mitigation platform is carried out at the time at which the customer account is being provisioned within the uCom system.
 It should be noted that this service will consistently return an "Approve" response to uCom (i.e., no decision), but calling this service results in a customer profile being created within the Fraud Mitigation platform at the time of the first interaction of the customer at the merchant.

-The following diagram provides clarity on the interaction points between the merchant, uCom and Fraud Mitigation for this service:
+The following diagram provides clarity on the interaction points between the merchant, uCom, and Fraud Mitigation for this service:

-1. **Merchant** integrates with appropriate uCom endpoint for customer enrollment
+1. **Merchant** integrates with appropriate uCom endpoint for customer enrollment.
-2. **uCom** routes the enrollment information to Fraud Mitigation
+2. **uCom** routes the enrollment information to Fraud Mitigation.
-3. **Fraud Mitigation** responds to uCom acknowledging the request (no decision)
+3. **Fraud Mitigation** responds to uCom acknowledging the request (no decision).
-4. **uCom** responds to merchant indicating if the customer account has been enrolled or not
+4. **uCom** responds to merchant indicating if the customer account has been enrolled or not.

 <Insert Flow chart>

 ## Data Requirements

 The following table provides the field level data definition, along with the API field names and requirement level.
-Fields marked as Required must be provided, Optional fields may be excluded if not available.
-If any Required fields are not collected/available discuss with the assigned Implementation Advisor.
+Fields marked as Required must be provided.
+Optional fields may be excluded if not available.
+If any Required fields are not collected or available, discuss with the assigned Implementation Advisor.

 |Field Name| Field Description| Requirement|
 | --- | --- | --- |